Social action and social justice can seem overwhelming. Where do we start? And what do we focus on?

 What topics will be covering in this workshop?

-This is an interactive workshop and will involve community learning and discussion, activities, and some space for prayerful reflection at the end of the morning.
+This is an interactive workshop and will involve community learning and discussion,and activities.

 Where and when the workshops be held?

 Please note that the workshop is repeated each time, this is not a series.
-More dates will be available in the Spring Term.
+More in-person sessions will be available in the Spring Term.